uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 1. Highlight the Group and AIPs columns (skipping the "total" row) and insert a pie chart.
 2. Highlight the Group and Size_TB columns (skipping the "total" row) and insert a pie chart.
-3. Highlight the Group and Format_Identifications (skipping the "total" row) and insert a pie chart.
+3. Highlight the Group and Files (skipping the "total" row) and insert a pie chart.
 4. Reformat the pie charts following the Formatting Guide (above).
 5. Paste the pie charts into the report.